Argentina is one of the largest countries in South America, as well as one of the most visited, welcoming an average of 7 million tourists a year.

 Salta and Jujuy

-Salta and Jujuy provinces make up the arid far northwestern part of Argentina, close to the borders with Chile and Bolivia.
 They are particularly known for the Great Salt Flats, the arid and rugged landscape, and for being home to the world’s highest-altitude vineyards.
 It’s only fitting you head to Salta after your Mendoza wine tours!

-You can begin your exploration of these provinces in Salta City, where you’ll find local museums, the Cathedral of Salta along with many other historic churches, and delicious delicacies which are especially tasty for those who like spicier food.
-You get the full experience of dining in Salta City, get a table from where you can view some local folklore performances in the street!
+You can begin your exploration of these provinces in Salta City, where you’ll find local museums, the Cathedral of Salta along with many other historic churches, and delicious delicacies that are especially tasty for those who like spicier food.

 Outside of Salta, there’s the Cafayate wine region also called the ”Tuscany of Argentina”, the Spanish colonial town of Cachi, and of course Las Salinas, the expansive and impressive salt flats.